Home

 Sadly, Joseph died on Sept.
 4, 1865, at the age of 32, just a few months after the end of the Civil War.
 It's not known if he saw military service during the war, but this is being researched.
 He was laid to rest in Addison Cemetery.

-By 1870, Nancy remarried to Jasper Umble (also spelled "Humble") and had at least two more children, Benjamin F. Umble and Laura Umble.
-They all lived under one roof at Fayette Springs in Henry Clay Township, Fayette County, when the federal census was taken in 1870.
+Nancy and Jasper, along with her children Howard Minerd, Benjamin Umbel and Laura Umbel, all lived under one roof on a farm at Fayette Springs in Henry Clay Township, when the federal census was taken in 1870.
 Fayette Springs, also near the National Turnpike, was about 23 miles from Selbysport.

 West Main Street in Addison